HelioMesquita/Swiftmazing/README.md

 ## Running the tests

 For each scheme in project run some tests targets
-* The Visual scheme runs the snapshots tests for all views and view controllers
+* The Swiftmazing scheme runs the unit tests for all business and presentation rules
-* The Infrastructure scheme runs the unit tests for all network tests
+* The UIComponents scheme runs the snapshot tests for all views and view controllers
-* The Swiftmazing scheme runs the unit tests for all bussiness and presentation rules
+* The NetworkLayer scheme runs the unit tests for all network tests

 ## Built With